juanluispaz/ts-sql-query/README.md

 ### SqlServer

-**Note**: Empty string will be treated as null value, if you need a different behaviour let me know.
+**Note**: An empty string will be treated as a null value; if you need to allow empty string set the allowEmptyString property to true in the connection object.

 ```ts
 import { SqlServerConnection } from "ts-sql-query/connections/SqlServerConnection";